 CFM & MPH

-• In comparison, the Stihl SH 56 C-E's engine displacement of 27.2cc is slightly outperformed by the 28cc of the Husqvarna 125BVX.
-This suggests that the latter consumes slightly larger amounts of fuel per stroke and will provide you with slightly more power.
+• In comparison, the Stihl SH 56 C-E's engine displacement of 27.2 cc is slightly surpassed by the 28 cc of the Husqvarna 125BVX.
+This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.
+These leaf blowers are both powered by 2-stroke engines, requiring an oil/fuel mix to function.

-Both products can be used as leaf vacuums – A convenient and less messy method of leaf disposal, which you will appreciate when dealing with piles of leaves.
-Additionally, both the 125BVX and the SH 56 C-E offer a mulching feature, performing respectively at mulching ratios of 16:1 and 14:1, which will allow you to conveniently turn vacuumed leaves into mulch or compost.
+• Both products can be used as leaf vacuums, providing users with a convenient and less messy method of leaf disposal.
+The versatility allows users to seamlessly switch between blowing and vacuuming modes, simplifying yard work.
+Additionally, both the 125BVX and the SH 56 C-E offer a mulching feature, providing respective mulching ratios of 16:1 and 14:1.
+This allows for the convenient conversion of vacuumed leaves into mulch or compost, making yard cleanup hassle-free.

 TL;DR